-It’s time to get organized.
+It’s time to set up a logical storage system and get organized.

 You could fill a book about how to organize your garage.
 Trust me, many people have done just that.

-It’s critical that you change the way you look at (and live with) your garage if you want to make a lasting change.
+You must change the way you look at (and live with) your garage if you want to make a lasting change.

-If you want more details, there’s going to be a more in-depth article soon, but here are a couple of tips to get you started.
+Here are a couple of tips to get you started.

 Tip #1: Keep everything off the floor